statamic/docs/content/collections/tags/scope.md

 ---
 ## Overview

 Most commonly this take is used to avoid any kind of variable collisions or to confirm data to a particular naming mechanism.
-Scoping is most often done on the Tag level (e.g. the [Collections Tag](/tags/collections/#scoping)), but gives you another level of control and flexibility.
+Scoping is most often done on the Tag level (e.g. the [Collection Tag](/tags/collection/#scope)), but gives you another level of control and flexibility.

 ## Example